Your source for free money tips and tutorials

 - Figure Out a Payment Plan

-When you reach the point in which you are ready to start paying off the debts, take into account the interest rates and time periods and use that data to prioritize which payments to make first.
+When you reach the point in which you are ready to start paying off the debts, take into account the interest rates and periods, and use that data to prioritize which payments to make first.

 - Stay Positive